 Susie completed her Massage Therapy training in 2007 in Barrie, Ontario.

 Since graduating, she has taken additional courses in reflexology, indie head massage, and deep tissue massage.

-Susie started her career as a massage therapist in Petawawa, where she worked at a wellness spa and a physiotherapy clinic, and joined the team in 2012 when her and her husband were posted to Trenton.
+Susie started her career as a massage therapist in Petawawa, where she worked at a wellness spa and a physiotherapy clinic.
+Susie moved to the Quinte Region and joined our team in 2012.

 Susie is continuing to grow her clientele, and is dedicated to providing quality therapeutic massage.